 Whether you’re on stage or in the studio, whether you’re micing a singer, acoustic guitar, guitar amp, or drums, one question which every audio engineer should ask himself will always be of crucial importance for good sound is: “how to reduce the background noise on a mic to get the best sound?”
 Not every microphone is the same, not every room is the same, not every performer is the same.
-That’s why we will give you several tips on how to get rid, or at least, reduce microphone background noise in live performance or recorded session.
+That’s why we will give you several tips on how to get rid, or at least, reduce microphone background noise in live performance or when recording music, whether you use dynamic mics or condenser mics.

 It’s not always possible to remove ambient noise entirely, but there are still a number of things you can do to minimize it.
 But first, let’s learn something about mic audio noise.